runicscribe/worldbuilding-docs/dae-machina/culture/organizations/aomma.md

 Classes at the Academy are loosely divided into Magic and Martial tracks, with majority of Magic classes held in the inner circle, and martial classes held in the martial quarters of the outer circle.

+The Elyos military scholarship affords for 7 lokan of classes, with each being split into two 3-khada terms.
+There is a 2-hekad mid-year break, and a 4 hekhad end of year break.
+The first 5 lokan of the scholarship runs a fairly rigid schedule of parallel
-The Elyos military scholarship affords for 5 years of classes, includiong 2 years each of Magical and Martial classes, and an additional year for specilization, which can be either.
-This path awards its own certification, BM - Bachelor of Magical and Martial Arts
+Magical and Martial classes.
+The last 2 lokan are for specilization, which can be either.
+This path awards its own certification, - Adept of Magical and Martial Arts.
+Other students have a more variable sylabus.
+Most take at least 3 lokan of classes, typically focusing on either magical or martial arts.
+Many also go onto post-graduate studies and may remain with the academy for more than 7 lokan.
 All students (scholarship or not) are expected to take at least the introductory classes of both tracks - Introduction to Magic, Basic Magical Theory, and Basic Martial Training - even if they are otherwise taking either pure magic or pure martial classes.

 ### Magical Track